USEPA/NARS_WaterChem_QC_Example/README.md

 An example of the code-assisted process to quality control the National Aquatic Resource Survey (NARS) surface water data inclusive of physical, chemical, and chlorophyll a parameters.
 Currently, the process used for the National Lakes Assessment is available.

-Please cite this code using the following citation: Handler, A., K. Blocksom, A. Herlihy, A. Nahlik and A. Trebitz (2025).
+Please cite this code using the following citation: Handler, A., K. Blocksom, A. Herlihy, A. Trebitz, and A. Nahlik (2025).
 Reproducible workflow for performing quality control on National Aquatic Resource Survey water quality data.
 GitHub, <https://github.com/USEPA/NARS_WaterChem_QC_Example>.

 #### Contacts